WELCOME TO SURREY NORTH DELTA

 Surrey–North Delta is one of the fastest-growing regions in Canada and home to families from every corner of the world.
 As a newcomer, you’ll feel immediately welcomed into a vibrant, multicultural community that values its physicians.

-A Place to Live & Lead
+A Place To Live & Lead

 Picture a physician arriving from abroad or from another province.
 They have excellent medical training, a desire to help. and hopes of building a new life in Canada.
 What they need is not only a license or job, but a place where they can belong, grow and feel supported.
 SND DOFP answers that need.
 It offers a mosaic of neighborhood's, some quiet and residential, some bustling with markets and community centers.
 Parks, beaches are close, schools are strong, transit connects to Vancouver, and local festivals celebrate the many cultures living here.
-The result is a region where doctors can build practices and also build lives, with families ,friends and community activities nearby.
+The result is a region where doctors can build practices and also build lives, with families ,friends and community activities near

-| Schools & ChildcareIn Surrey-North Delta Surrey is served by Surrey School District 36 , while Delta is served by The Delta School district 37.
+In Surrey-North Delta Surrey is served by Surrey School District 36 , while Delta is served by The Delta School district 37.
 Surrey is the largest public school district in B.C., with more than 130 elementary and secondary schools, while Delta has 31 elementary and secondary schools.
 The two districts offer a variety of programs to meet the needs and interests of all students, including French Immersion, International Baccalaureate (IB), Advanced Placement (AP), Fine Arts Programs, and Career, Trades & Technology Education.
-In addition to public schools, Surrey and Delta also offers many independent and private schools.
-These include Montessori programs, faith-based schools, and alternative learning options recognized by the BC Ministry of Education. | Education Opportunities in SurreySurrey North Delta is one of BC's fastest growing communities, and that growth is matched by a strong, inclusive education system designed to support students from kindergarten to post=secondary and beyond.
-Surrey School District is one of the largest in BC, with:

 |